theshufflebee/dev-arm/README.md

 -------------- Appendix --------------
-The "DEV_appendix.rmd" file essentially is a cleaned-up, shortened version of the full analysis file.
+The "DEV_appendix.rmd" file essentially is a cleaned-up, shortened version of the full analysis file with the figures and tables not present in the actual paper.
+It also includes more detailed explanations of the data.